indeedeng/iwf/gen/iwfidl/docs/CommandRequest.md

 `func (o *CommandRequest) HasSignalCommands() bool`

 HasSignalCommands returns a boolean if a field has been set.

+### GetOnQueryAttributeChangeCommands

+`func (o *CommandRequest) GetOnQueryAttributeChangeCommands() []OnQueryAttributeChangeCommand`

+GetOnQueryAttributeChangeCommands returns the OnQueryAttributeChangeCommands field if non-nil, zero value otherwise.

+### GetOnQueryAttributeChangeCommandsOk

+`func (o *CommandRequest) GetOnQueryAttributeChangeCommandsOk() (*[]OnQueryAttributeChangeCommand, bool)`

+GetOnQueryAttributeChangeCommandsOk returns a tuple with the OnQueryAttributeChangeCommands field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOnQueryAttributeChangeCommands

+`func (o *CommandRequest) SetOnQueryAttributeChangeCommands(v []OnQueryAttributeChangeCommand)`

+SetOnQueryAttributeChangeCommands sets OnQueryAttributeChangeCommands field to given value.

+### HasOnQueryAttributeChangeCommands

+`func (o *CommandRequest) HasOnQueryAttributeChangeCommands() bool`

+HasOnQueryAttributeChangeCommands returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)